justramle/justramle/README.md

 <!-- About -->
 ## About Me
 - ☘️ I like pink stuffs
 - I'm a third-year CS student at KSU.
 My academic journey has helped me understanding the fundamental principles of object-oriented programming, data structures, and algorithm design as well as testing methodologies.
 My passion particularly lies in machine learning and neural networks.
-The topic of GraphNN and GraphML that taught by my instructor was inital captures my attention.
-I find the process of training models particularly fascinating, especially complex layers connection.
-Not only using framework and library to achieve the result, I also desire building it from the ground up to understand the interactions.
-The aspect of machine learning offers both unique and intriguing challenges that I am want to explore further because I want to build useful real world application.
+The topic of GraphNN and GraphML was introduced by my instructor initally captured my attention.
+Especially, I find the process of training models and recognize patterns to make decisions based on the interconnection layers particularly fascinating.
+Not only utilize frameworks and librarys to achieve the result, I also desire to learn it from the ground up.
+The unique and intriguing challenge of machine learning motivate me to delve deeper and applying these skills in real-world scenarios such as climate change,...
 Although I am not perfect at it yet but I am constantly learning and improving my skills and staying up-to-date with the latest trends in the industry.

 ## Skills
 <div align="center">

 ![Static Badge](https://img.shields.io/badge/HTML-F26624?style=for-the-badge&logo=html5&logoColor=white)